 Where to Stay:

 There are just 2 hotel options in the immediate Monument Valley area.
-We stayed at Goulding’s Lodge.
+We stayed at Goulding’s Lodge down the road from the park.
 Harry Goulding and his wife purchased land and moved to Monument Valley in the 1920s.
 They set up a trading post and eventually convinced Hollywood to use Monument Valley as the location to film westerns.

 Goulding’s is a full-service area with the hotel, restaurant, gas station, trading post, and even a local museum highlighting the area’s movie history, facts about John Wayne, and the story of the Gouldings themselves.

 We were pleasantly surprised at how comfortable our room was and by the quirky amenities on the grounds, like John Wayne’s Cabin, the trading post, and the “movie theater” showing nightly John Wayne westerns.